|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Got parsley?
 Why not?
 Parsley is a very easy herb to grow in your garden or on your windowsill, and it gives recipes such an interesting flavor.
 You can often find small parsley plants for sale at local nurseries and sometimes at the grocery store.
 Don't waste time starting parsley from seeds unless you have the equipment and plenty of experience starting plants this way because parsley can be difficult to start from seeds.

-This recipe for parsley bread is simple enough for a beginner to make and the resulting flavor is fantastic.
+This recipe for parsley bread is simple enough for a beginner to make and the resulting flavor is fantastic, along with many other types of herb breads.
 The bread is great for picnics and on family pasta night.

-- First off, never use tap water to make your yeast breads.
+- Never use tap water to make your yeast breads.
 Chlorinated water and water that has gone through the water softener can kill off the yeast.
 Instead, use bottled water when making your breads.